brandonforster/crash/README.md

 - After started, it prints a prints a prompt “#” and reads a command line terminated by newline.
 ######Interpret the following command lines:

-- \# quit
+- `# quit`

 - terminates the program

-- \# run command ...
+- `# run command`

   - Interprets the first word as the full path to the program to execute, and the others as parameters.
-It uses fork() + exec() to start the program with the corresponding parameters, and waits until the program terminates (use the waitpid() call).
+It uses `fork()` + `exec()` to start the program with the corresponding parameters, and waits until the program terminates (use the `waitpid()` call).
-  - For instance ```run /usr/bin/xterm``` would bring up a terming, but the prompt would not return until the terminal is closed.
+  - For instance `run /usr/bin/xterm` would bring up a terming, but the prompt would not return until the terminal is closed.

   - Display an error message if the specified program cannot be found or cannot be executed.

-- \# background command...
+- `# background command`

-  - It is similar to the run command, but it immediately prints the PID of the program it started, and returns the prompt.
+  - It is similar to the `run` command, but it immediately prints the PID of the program it started, and returns the prompt.

-- \# murder PID
+- `# murder PID`

   - Immediately terminate the program with the specific PID (presumably started from this command line interpreter).
-Use the kill() function call to send a SIGKILL signal to the program.
+Use the `kill()` function call to send a SIGKILL signal to the program.
 Display success or failure.

 To help you, you might want to read a tutorial on
      http://www.yolinux.com/TUTORIALS/ForkExecProcesses.html